 Mental health – Welsh Government assessment

 The Welsh Government has developed policy measures and provided investment to improve mental health outcomes.
 However, there are shortfalls in mental health provision, as well as inequalities in mental health treatment and outcomes for some groups sharing protected characteristics, including children and young people, and people from certain ethnic minorities.
-There are also concerns about the higher likelihood of suicide for people in more deprived areas.
-The coronavirus pandemic has exposed longer-term shortfalls between demand for mental health services and supply.
+There are also concerns about the higher likelihood of suicide among people in more deprived areas.
+The coronavirus (COVID-19) pandemic has exposed longer-term shortfalls between demand for mental health services and supply.